SivaRayal/NodeJS/problem1.md

 ## DESCRIPTION

-In this question, the user will input a positive number and you need to find the lucky day of the week corresponding to that number.
+The user will input a positive number and you need to find the lucky day of the week corresponding to that number.

 #### Example: